gameswu/acg_project/README.md

 >
 > We only support DX12 on Windows, and the hardware supports DirectX Raytracing (DXR).

+uv is needed to create a virtual environment for python dependencies.
+Then run `setup_loader.bat` first to setup the python scene loader.

 We provide a GUI for users to configure rendering settings and load scenes.
 The GUI allows you to adjust parameters such as samples per pixel, maximum bounces, and load different 3D models.

 <div align="center">